timabilov/refcache/README.md

 fetch_user({'name': 'User from Service B'})

-# In any of your services, given that your key_prefix is same everywhere, it will invalidate all functions
+# In any of your services, given that your key_prefix is same everywhere,
+# it will invalidate all function calls where in your platform where it returned user with ID of 1.
 cache.invalidate("user", )

 ```